-In this section, we give an overview of our group rekeying protocol.
-The key server protocol for one rekey message is as follows.
-(See [24] for a more detailed description.)
+In this section, we give an overview of our group rekeying protocol, which is a variation of the protocol proposed in [26].1 The key server protocol for one rekey message is as follows.

-- At the end of each rekeying interval, the key server uses group-oriented rekeying strategy [20] to generate a rekey message.
+- At the end of each rekeying interval, the key server uses group-oriented rekeying strategy [22] to generate a rekey message.
 Each item in the message is an encrypted new key, called encryption.
-In the key tree approach, one user needs a particular encryption only when the encryption contains a key which is on the path from the user's u-node to the root node. - The key server divides the rekey message into rekey packets.
+In the key tree approach, a user needs a particular encryption only if the encryption contains a key that is on the path from the user's u-node to the root node. - The key server divides the rekey message into rekey packets.
 Our packet generation algorithm guarantees that all of the encryptions needed by any user will be contained in a single packet.
-We refer the interested readers to [24] for a detailed discussion of our packet generation algorithm. - The key server partitions the packets into multiple blocks.
-Each block contains k packets.2 We call k the block size.
-The key server then generates h parity packets for each block using a Reed-Solomon Erasure (RSE) coder [14]. - The key server multicasts k rekey packets and h parity packets for each block within the next rekeying interval. - The key server collects NACKs from users, and adjusts the value of h and T for the next rekey message according to the number of NACKs received.
+We refer